AndrewEllis93/Print-Tuning-Guide/README.md

     - The hotter your enclosure, the higher fan speeds you will need.
         - For example I run AB-BN (5015 fan mod) and have a 63C chamber.
             - For large plates, I use 40% fan.
+            - For small plates, I may use up to 80% fan.
-            - For small numbers of small objects, I use up to 80% fan.
+            - For single small objects, I may use up to 100% fan.
     - For very large objects, you may want to be more conservative with cooling.
 Large objects are much more prone to warping.
         - This is the only time I might use differing fan speeds.
 Lower fan speeds for the majority of the print, with higher fan speeds for overhangs.
 - If your prints are curling away from the bed even at low fan speeds, it may actually be a [build surface adhesion](#build-surface-adhesion) issue.